 \section{Abstract}

-This series of two papers is devoted to the rigorous study of the low temperature properties of the two-dimensional weakly interacting Hubbard model on the honeycomb lattice in which the renormalized chemical potential $\mu$ has been fixed such that the Fermi surface consists of a set of exact triangles.
-Using renormalization group analysis around the Fermi surfaces, we prove that this model is {\it not} a Fermi liquid, in the mathematically precise sense of Salmhofer.
+This paper is devoted to the rigorous study of the low temperature properties of the two-dimensional weakly interacting Hubbard model on the honeycomb lattice in which the renormalized chemical potential $\mu$ has been fixed such that the Fermi surface consists of a set of exact triangles.
+Using renormalization group analysis around the Fermi surface, we prove that this model is {\it not} a Fermi liquid in the mathematically precise sense of Salmhofer.

-The proof is organized into two parts.
-In this paper we prove that the perturbation series for Schwinger functions as well as the self-energy function have non-zero radius of convergence when the temperature $T$ is above an exponentially small value, namely ${T_0\sim \exp{(-C|\lambda|^{-1/2})}}$.

-In a companion paper \cite{RW2}, we prove the necessary lower bounds for second derivatives of self-energy w.r.t. the external momentum and achieve the proof.
+The main result is proved in two steps.
+First we prove that the perturbation series for Schwinger functions as well as the self-energy function have non-zero radius of convergence when the temperature $T$ is above an exponentially small value, namely ${T_0\sim \exp{(-C|\lambda|^{-1/2})}}$.
+Then we prove the necessary lower bound for second derivatives of self-energy w.r.t. the external momentum and achieve the proof.

 {\arabic{section}}